 If you’re in need of a much more reasonable option, you can get your concrete basement floor treated with an epoxy sealant.
 That is called epoxy sealed concrete flooring.
-Epoxy sealer is a clear substance which turns into a sturdy, durable, and impact-resistant material upon application.
-You can simply apply it on your current cement or concrete floor.
+Epoxy sealer is a clear substance that turns into a sturdy, durable, and impact-resistant material upon application.
+You can simply apply it to your current cement or concrete floor.

 Many brands offer colored epoxy sealants as well.
 Most people prefer the clear substance in its original form, pigments are added to cater to the client’s needs.
 If you want to go for the original version for your basement, it’s a great idea.

 That’s because epoxy sealants tend to turn yellow if continuously exposed to UV rays.
 That means you would want to add color to the material id you’re applying it in the sunlight-exposed rooms of the house.

 However, for the basement, the original, clear color would do great as it’s an entirely covered, interior area.